joe-bamford/transcription-tools/README.md

-# chord-transcriber
+# chord-transcriber (WIP)

-# Aim: to identify chords from songs recorded as .wav files
+# Aim: to identify chords from songs recorded as .wav files.